phamquiluan/dotfiles/INSTALL.md

 # dotfiles
-An instruction to install a new Linux machine (tested on Debian, Ubuntu 20.04, 21.10, and 22.04)
+An instruction to install a new Linux machine for Computer Scientists (tested on Debian, Ubuntu 20.04, 21.10, and 22.04)

+TODO:
+- add image to visualize the tool landscape

 ### (optional) customize partitions during OS installation